Acquittal: United States

 It was decided in Fong Foo v.
 United States, 369 U.S. 141 (1962) that the prosecution cannot appeal a judgment of acquittal by a jury.
 In United States v.
 Jenkins, 420 U.S. 358 (1975), this was held applicable to bench trials.
 In Arizona v.
 Rumsey, 467 U.S. 203 (1984), it was ruled that in a bench trial, when a judge was holding a separate hearing after the jury trial, to decide if the defendant should be sentenced to death or life imprisonment, the judge decided that the circumstances of the case did not permit death to be imposed.
 On appeal, the judge's ruling was found to be erroneous.
-However, even though the decision to impose a life sentence instead of death was based on the judge's erroneous interpretation of the law, the finding of life imprisonment in the original case constituted an acquittal of the death penalty.
-Thus death could not be imposed upon a subsequent trial.
+However, even though the decision to impose a life sentence instead of death was based on the judge's incorrect interpretation of the law, the finding of life imprisonment in the original case constituted an acquittal of the death penalty.
+Thus, death could not be imposed upon a subsequent trial.
 Even though the acquittal of the death penalty was erroneous in that case, the acquittal must stand.

 The only exception to an acquittal being final is if the defendant was never in actual jeopardy.
-If a defendant bribes a judge and obtains acquittal as a result of a bench trial, the acquittal is invalid because the defendant was never in jeopardy in the first place.
+If a defendant bribes a judge and obtains acquittal due to a bench trial, the acquittal is invalid because the defendant was never in jeopardy in the first place.
 Harry Aleman v.
 Judges of the Criminal Division, Circuit Court of Cook County, Illinois, et al., 138 F.3d 302 (7th Cir.
 1998).

 An acquittal, while conclusive as to the criminal law, does not necessarily bar private civil actions in tort or on some other grounds as a result of the facts alleged in the charge.
-For example, the City of Los Angeles was held liable in 1994 for the 1991 Rodney King beating despite state acquittals in 1992 of all four of its four main LAPD defendants, and in 1997 O. J. Simpson was held civilly liable for wrongful death even after being tried and acquitted in 1995 of murder.
+For example, the City of Los Angeles was held liable in 1994 for the 1991 Rodney King beating despite state acquittals in 1992 of all of its four main LAPD defendants, and in 1997 O. J. Simpson was held civilly liable for wrongful death even after being tried and acquitted in 1995 of murder.
 An acquittal also does not bar prosecution for the same offenses under a statute of a different jurisdiction.
 For example, in the United States, someone acquitted of a state murder charge can be retried for the same actions on a federal charge of violating civil rights, and police acquitted of a state charge of felonious assault, as in the Rodney King case, can likewise be tried on federal civil rights charges.